In Downtown Berkeley, located near the YMCA, mini Target, and the Central Library, is a noodle bar that made even my picky eater happy.

-The menu allows customers to create their own dish, choosing from noodle types, sauce, and protein.
+The menu allows customers to create their own dishes, choosing from noodle types, sauce, and protein.
 Each meal is easily two servings, so kids can split an order, or leftover strategies can be assumed.

 My daughter will eat a normal meal of noodles with peanut sauce and chicken, while Mr. Picky will eat only plain noodles without sauce.
 At least we can go get fed, though, and come home to a clean kitchen.
 Plus, they serve wine and beer.